Fun Things to do in Lightning Ridge

 Lunatic Hill Mine Lightning Ridge

 While it looks old, the church was purpose-built for an almost unheard-of film Goddess of 1967.
-Photographers will find plenty to keep their cameras buys on this tour.
+Photographers will find plenty to keep their cameras busy.

 Not an original the church was built for the movie Goddess of 1967